port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/aws-cost.md

 3. Schedule the script:

-   1. Go to your GitLab project and select **Build** from the sidebar menu.
+   1. Go to your GitLab repository and select **Build** from the sidebar menu.
    2. Click on **Pipeline schedules** and click on **New Schedule**.
    3. Fill the form with the schedule details: description, interval pattern, timezone, target branch.
    4. Ensure the **Activated** checkbox is selected.